UK's Johnson urges 'spirit of togetherness' to combat virus

 The other nations of the U.K. — Scotland, Wales and Northern Ireland — also tightened restrictions, going further in some cases.

-The new curbs came as official figures showed that the U.K. recorded 4,926 new coronavirus cases, the most since early May.
-Though more testing is taking place now, the number of daily cases being reported is more than four times the figure a month ago
+The new curbs came as the U.K. recorded 4,926 new confirmed coronavirus cases, the highest daily total since early May and four times the figure of a month ago.

 Many scientists see echoes of the path of the outbreak earlier in the year when the virus spread swiftly through the country and led to Europe's deadliest outbreak.
 The U.K. has seen 41,825 people die within 28 days of testing positive for COVID-19.

-Earlier, Johnson had told lawmakers in the House of Commons that barring a vaccine or new forms of mass testing, “we should assume that the restrictions I have announced will remain in place for perhaps six months.”
+Johnson had told lawmakers in the House of Commons on Tuesday that barring a vaccine or new forms of mass testing, “we should assume that the restrictions I have announced will remain in place for perhaps six months.”

+He said that if the new curbs did not slow the outbreak, “we reserve the right to deploy greater firepower, with significantly greater restrictions.”

-Johnson's government has faced a barrage of criticism in recent weeks over its handling of the pandemic, notably over big problems in the testing regime.
+Johnson's government has faced a barrage of criticism over its handling of the pandemic, notably over big problems in the testing regime.

 It has also been criticized over its perceived mixed messaging and sudden lurches in policy.

-It was only in August that it was encouraging people to go and help out pubs and restaurants via a discount scheme.
-And just weeks ago, Johnson was keenly encouraging workers to go back into offices to keep city centers from becoming ghost towns, and had even expressed hope that society could return to normal by Christmas.
+Just last month it was encouraging people back to pubs and restaurants with a discount scheme.
+Only weeks ago, Johnson was encouraging workers to go back into offices to keep city centers from becoming ghost towns, and had even expressed hope that society could return to normal by Christmas.

-The hope behind the new restrictions is that they will keep a lid on new cases that will shield the National Health Service and limit deaths.

-The prime minister told lawmakers that if the new curbs did not slow the outbreak, “we reserve the right to deploy greater firepower, with significantly greater restrictions.”
+Some lawmakers from Johnson’s governing Conservative Party remain uneasy about tightening restrictions on business and daily life, citing civil liberties and the impact on Britain’s already-reeling economy.

+Johnson, who was hospitalized in intensive care with the coronavirus in April, said he was “deeply, spiritually reluctant to make any of these impositions, or infringe anyone’s freedom.”

+But he said “the tragic reality of having COVID is that your mild cough can be someone else’s death knell.”

-Some scientists think that it's inevitable that further restrictions will have be imposed for England.
+Some scientists think it's inevitable that further restrictions will have be imposed.

-Dr. David Strain, a senior clinical lecturer at the University of Exeter, said the government has acknowledged that the majority of transmission is happening socially, but said it should have done more on limiting social gatherings.
-At present, six people from six different households can meet.
+Dr. David Strain, a senior clinical lecturer at the University of Exeter, said most transmission is happening socially and the government should have done more to limit social gatherings.
+At present, six people from six different households can meet in England.

 “Closing down restaurants and pubs earlier will do little to stave the spread for as long as multiple different households can interchangeably meet up,” he said.

+Governments in Scotland and Northern Ireland both went further than Johnson in limiting social interaction.

-Scottish First Minister Nicola Sturgeon, who has often struck a more cautious note than Johnson during the pandemic, said that with a few exceptions people would be barred from visiting others' homes and car-sharing would be discouraged.
+Scottish First Minister Nicola Sturgeon, who has often struck a more cautious note than Johnson during the pandemic, said that with a few exceptions people will be barred from visiting others' homes.

 “We know what we need to do to protect ourselves and others and all of us have a part to play.,” she said in a televised address straight after Johnson spoke.

-Still, some lawmakers from Johnson's governing Conservative Party were uneasy about tightening restrictions on business and daily life, citing civil liberties and the impact on Britain's already-reeling economy.

-Businesses, especially in the hospitality, sports and arts sectors, said they urgently needed support, too.
+Businesses, especially in the hospitality, sports and arts sectors, said they urgently needed financial support to weather the new restrictions.
 Kate Nicholls, chief executive of trade body UKHospitality, said before the announcement that the restrictions would be “another crushing blow” for many businesses.

 Carolyn Fairbairn, director-general of the Confederation of British Industry, said telling people to work from home was necessary but “comes at a serious price.”
 She urged the government to introduce new financial support for businesses in hard-hit city centers and for furloughed workers.